 So it seems, you can take the girl off the farm, etc. I grew up on a cane farm in North Queensland, the oldest child of four.
 My parents were cane farmers and relied on the land, water and favourable weather for our family’s viability.

 I write from this place and mash in years of experience in working with people in my corporate and counselling careers.

 I’m definitely nuts.
-The proof: I own three young Arabian horses.
+The proof: I own two young Arabian horses.
 I am learning to ride and handle horses, a passion that has come to me late in life and a result of writing about horses in my screenplays.
 And just when I thought I had learned enough about life and people, I met a horse and now realise I know nothing!
 I’m learning so much from them.

 I live between Brisbane and the Sunshine Coast with my husband and writing partner, Joe and our two children.